KenKundert/sshdeploy/README.rst

 .. warning::

-    This program is not recommended for use.
+    This program is not recommended for general use.
 It has a fundamental flaw during the update process that overwrites critical files, resulting in the update process breaking down midstream.
 If this occurs you may be locked out of your servers.
 It is possible to work around the problem by skipping the update of your local machine and then manually performing that update later.